ahmedaljawahiry/ahmed1293.github.io/_posts/2020-10-18-djangoreact.md

 file should work nicely.
 You'll need to update the proxy above to `"http://django:8000"`.

 ## Final thoughts:
-- When writing frontend code, go to port 3000 and you'll get hot-reloading; no need to worry about `collect_static`.
+- When writing frontend code, go to port 3000 and you'll get hot-reloading and other CRA features.
 - If you're combining server-rendered pages with React ones, you'll probably want both templates to extend some `base.html`.
 I'm yet to give this much thought, but worst-case scenario: you'll have to add the `extend` tags after running `yarn build`.
 - Something about the SPA path, `re_path('^ui.*', index, name='spa')`, doesn't fill me with 100% confidence.
 I'm sure something smarter could be done here.
 - I've worked on projects with completely decoupled front/backends, and Django projects with [webpack](https://webpack.js.org/) setup to get React working.
 Both have different challenges.
-This setup <i>seems</i> to hit a sweet spot.
+This setup <i>could</i> to hit a sweet spot.